 Wherever possible, NPI plans will identify metrics to track progress towards the implementation of recommendations and goals.
 By using a consistent set of metrics, it will be possible to report on plan implementation at regular intervals following adoption by City Council.

 Occasionally, special circumstances may arise that require revisiting and possibly amending completed NPI area plans.
 For example, in the years following plan adoption, implementation metrics or other observations may reveal that some trends are headed in the wrong direction.
 In these cases, targeted plan amendments may be needed to adjust the policy direction and affect change.
 When undertaken, NPI plan amendments should also identify corresponding updates to Blueprint Denver (if needed).

-Blueprint Denver is currently undergoing an update as part of Denveright, a community‐driven planning process that will result in four new citywide plans: Blueprint Denver, The Parks Game Plan, Denver Moves: Pedestrians and Trails, and Denver Moves: Transit.
-In the years ahead, NPI will build upon the foundation that is set by these plans.
-However, at the time of this writing the Denveright process is still in the early stages and completion of the four plans is more than a year away.
-Although specific plan recommendations and other important details are not yet known, the scope of the Blueprint Denver update is known.
-That scope includes several strategies and tools that Blueprint Denver will incorporate, and NPI plans will later play an important role in applying and refining those citywide concepts at the local level.
+Blueprint Denver was updated recently as part of Denveright, a community‐driven planning process that resulted in five new citywide plans: Comprehensive Plan 2040, Blueprint Denver, Game Plan for a Healthy City, Denver Moves: Pedestrians and Trails, and Denver Moves: Transit.
+In the years ahead, NPI will build upon the foundation that is set by these plans, applying and refining citywide concepts, goals and policy recommendations at the local level.
 Furthermore, each NPI plan will identify specific updates to Blueprint Denver, and as such NPI will play a key role in keeping the citywide plan current and relevant between major updates.